[Mrs Anne Main in the Chair]

 If the families are not fully involved to press to ensure that such lessons are learnt, an inquest is far less likely to result in the wider reform and lesson-learning from which we all benefit.
 It is naive to expect that an inquest in which the family is not legally represented, but in which the agencies of the state are fully represented, will approach an investigation into a death with a genuine desire to uncover failings.
 On the contrary, state agencies approach inquests with the express objective of, at best, damage limitation and, at worst, to undermine and downplay the concerns of families.
 I urge the Minister to look at the submission made by Liberty on the review of legal aid eligibility and the exchange that took place between counsel for Surrey police and the father of one of those who died at Deepcut barracks to see probably one of the worst, most callous and distressing lines of questioning imaginable.
 Although there was legal representation on that occasion, it is concerning to think that a family member could be faced with such cross-examination without any support at all.

 I mention Deepcut because in 2002 one of my constituents, Yvonne Heath, tragically lost her son, James Collinson, to gunshot wounds there.
 She is among four families who have been looking for answers ever since.
 The other three families have had or are in the middle of inquests, and there is no doubt that it is in the public interest for there to be one into James’s death as well.
 I understand that the other families have all had to face what has been described to me as a tortuous and intrusive process just to get legal aid granted.
-It should be absolutely self-evident that the families need representation at the inquests, so I put the Minister on notice that should my constituent face similar obstacles to obtaining legal aid as the previous families have, she can expect regular representations from me until the right thing is done.
+It should be absolutely self-evident that the families need representation at the inquests, so I put the Minister on notice that should my constituent face similar obstacles to obtaining legal aid to the previous families, she can expect regular representations from me until the right thing is done.

 I have no doubt about the value that representation can provide at an inquest.
 I have previously spoken in a debate here about the sad case of Ronald Volante, whose daughter, Rita Cuthell, is a constituent of mine.
 Ronald died in tragic circumstances when an ambulance call made via a community alarm service led to his call not receiving the priority needed.
 When the ambulance turned up two hours later, it was too late.
 We had various meetings following that debate and improvements have been made to procedures, but one area where there has not been any change relates to the experience that my constituent had at the inquest.
 There is no doubt that she would have benefited enormously from legal representation.
 I know how distressing and bewildering it was, and how she did not feel that the process gave her the answers that she needed.